UPPS 04.02.01 - Obtaining Technology Resources' Systems and Services

 Tri-Level Priority Mechanism

 To meet its goals as a service provider, TR works to ensure that its resources are engaged in satisfying the requests that the user community deems most beneficial.
 These project requests normally correlate with departmental, divisional, and university strategic plans, and are often critical in achieving the objectives in these plans.
 A tri-level prioritization mechanism has been developed to assist users in prioritizing end-user requests of TR staff.
 Each department or office sets the initial priority of each request that it originates.
-Requests that require divisional prioritization are prioritized as specified by the divisional vice president (see Section 04.03).
-University level or Enterprise Systems Coordinating Council (ESCC) priorities are established and monitored by the ESCC.
+Requests that require divisional prioritization are prioritized as specified by the divisional vice president (see Section 03.03).
+University-level or Enterprise Systems Coordinating Council (ESCC) priorities are established and monitored by the ESCC.

 At each level, a priority-setting body reviews and ranks new project requests relative to requests already submitted.
 The priority-setting body should consider the availability of staff resources (user and TR) and prior commitments to projects in progress.

-The project classification will determine if the project is addressed through departmental prioritization and monitoring, at the divisional or ESCC level, or at both the divisional and ESCC levels.
+The project classification will determine if the project is addressed through departmental prioritization and monitoring at the divisional or ESCC level, or at both the divisional and ESCC levels.

 Departmental Priority and Monitoring

 Each department should maintain a prioritized list of the projects submitted to and actively being addressed by TR.
 It is the responsibility of both the requesting department and TR to communicate any changes relative to the priority of the project.
-The departments should distribute the prioritized list to the appropriate teams, project leads, priority committees, and TR to communicate the established or revised priorities.
+Departments should distribute the prioritized list to the appropriate teams, project leads, priority committees, and TR to communicate the established or revised priorities.

 Divisional Priority and Monitoring